codefellows/seattle-javascript-401d18/backend/class-08-vanilla-REST-api/README.md

 ## Vanilla REST API
   * **Overview**
-    * we'll be creating a vanilla REST API, with a custom router, that uses custom built and native NodeJS modules (with the exception of `node-uuid`)
+    * we'll be creating a vanilla REST API, with a custom router, that uses custom built and native NodeJS modules (with the exception of `uuid`)
       * the router we will be creating will mimic the core functionality of the router supplied by `express.js`
     * in addition to the creation of our API, we'll be adding tests that check our API calls for the expected response data
-      * this will be done through the use of `superagent` and ChaiJS (`expect`)
+      * this will be done through the use of `superagent` and Jest (`expect`)
       * **remember:** include the server in your test file so that your server is running during the testing process
     * **demo:** Vanilla REST API